Diesel Emissions Reduction Act: National grant and loan programs

-The Environmental Protection Agency (EPA) was charged with distributing DERA’s funds.
+The Environmental Protection Agency (EPA) was charged with distributing DERA's funds.
 70% of these available funds are to provide grants and low-cost revolving loans.
-These loans are issued on a competitive basis to maximize reductions in diesel emissions in terms of number of tons of pollution and emissions exposure.
+These loans are issued on a competitive basis to maximize reductions in diesel emissions in terms of the number of tons of pollution and emissions exposure.
 DERA highlights that areas with a dense population of fleet vehicles and designated by the EPA as low air quality areas should receive priority for these funds.

 DERA also stipulates that at least 50% of the funds available should be distributed to public vehicle fleets.
 Of the total appropriated funds, 90% must be used for projects that use existing certified engine technology, or verified configuration, and that 10% should be used for developing and commercializing new technologies.
 Test plans for new technologies should be submitted to the EPA or California Air Resources Board (CARB).

 The funds cover retrofit engine technology for buses, medium-duty trucks, heavy-duty trucks, marine engines, locomotives, off-road engines or construction vehicles, cargo handlers, agricultural equipment, mining equipment, and energy production equipment.
 The funds are appropriated only for voluntary reduction of emissions and cannot be used to meet the requirements of any federal, state, or local laws for emissions standards.
 Additionally, states cannot themselves mandate the elective emissions reductions.